mondoohq/docs/docs/platform/start/organize/regions.md

 :::note

-Privately hosted Enterprise accounts do not have regions.
+Privately hosted Enterprise accounts run in a single region.

 :::